Affiliate Statement and a Caveat

 2. It Regulates Blood Sugar Levels and Lowers the Risk of Type 2 Diabetes

-According to a 2015 animal study, it is found that cassia cinnamon helps reduce blood sugar levels.
+According to a 2015 animal study, it is found that Ceylon cinnamon helps reduce blood sugar levels.
 The review further stated that 50 people with type 2 diabetes who consumed 6 grams of cinnamon for up to 40 days had lower triglycerides, serum glucose, and low-density lipoprotein cholesterol.

 3. It Reduces Blood Pressure